openmainframeproject/tac/process/project_stages.md

 *   Have committers from at least two organizations.
 *   Have achieved and maintained a Core Infrastructure Initiative [Best Practices Gold Level Badge](https://bestpractices.coreinfrastructure.org/).
-*   Demonstrable roadmap progress
+*   Demonstrable roadmap progress.
-*   The sustained flow of commits / merged contributions
+*   The sustained flow of commits / merged contributions.
-*   A healthy number of public adopters, identified within the project ( using an ADOPTERS.md page or having showcased on the project’s website )
+*   A healthy number of public adopters, identified within the project ( using an ADOPTERS.md page or having showcased on the project’s website ).
-*   Elect or appoint a project lead to represent the project on the TAC
+*   Elect or appoint a project lead to represent the project on the TAC.

 Incubation Projects may propose to be reviewed to graduate to the Active Stage at any time by creating a GitHub Issue to add to a future TAC meeting agenda ( minimum two weeks notice required ) or may graduate to the Active Stage during its annual review.
 Projects should prepare a presentation outlining how it has completed the Active Stage requirements.